Sturm Hall, 2000 East Asbury Avenue Denver, CO 80208

 Gender and Women's Studies

 Gordon, H. R. (2021).
 This Is Our School!
 Race and Community Resistance to School Reform.
 New York: New York University Press.

 Gordon, H. R. (2010).
 We Fight to Win: Inequality and the Politics of Youth Activism.
 New Brunswick, NJ: Rutgers University Press.

 Gordon, H. R. (2017).
-Breaking Through and Burning Out: The Contradictory Effects of Young Peoples’ Participation in Institutionalized Movements.
+Breaking Through and Burning Out: The Contradictory Effects of Young Peoples’ Participation in In.
 Emerald Studies in Media and Communication, 15, 149-176.

 Provost’s “Champion of Change” Faculty Award, Center for Multicultural Excellence

 Service Learning Faculty of the Year Award, Center for Community Engagement and Service Learning, University of Denver

 Faculty Advisor of the Year Award, Division of Student Life, University of Denver

 Robin Morgan Outstanding Faculty Award (given for women’s advocacy at the University of Denver), Women's Coalition, University of Denver